 Earning a Doctor of Nursing Practice (DNP) In Hawaii

-Both bachelor’s and master’s-prepared nurses in Hawaii are eligible to enroll in DNP programs:
+Both bachelor’s and master’s-prepared nurses in Hawaii are eligible to enroll in DNP programs, with specialized entry-points available to both:

 - Nurses with a bachelor’s degree may enroll in BSN-DNP programs, which will allow them to focus first on master’s coursework before then moving into the doctorate program.
 Many nurses use this program as a path to APRN certification and licensure.
 Most BSN-DNP programs consist of about 90 credits and can be completed over 36-48 months of study.
 Programs are also available in an aggregate/systems/organizational focus in areas like administration, informatics, and healthcare policy.